ignatius22/music-zone/README.md

-Github: @ignatius22
+#Authors
-Twitter: @iggy_code
+bust_in_silhouette Ignatius Sani

-Linkedin: ignatiussani
+ - Github: @ignatius22
-handshake Contributing
+- Twitter: @iggy_code
-Contributions and feature requests are welcome!
+-  Linkedin: ignatiussani!

 Start by:

--Forking the project
+- Forking the project
--Cloning the project to your local machine
+- Cloning the project to your local machine
--cd into the project directory
+- cd into the project directory
--Run git checkout -b your-branch-name
+- Run git checkout -b your-branch-name
--Make your contributions
+- -Make your contributions
--Push your branch up to your forked repository
+- Push your branch up to your forked repository
--Open a Pull Request with a detailed description to the development(or master if not available) branch of the original project for a review
+- Open a Pull Request with a detailed description to the development(or master if not available) branch of the original project for a review
 - Show your support
 Give a star if you like this project!